RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

-\begin{itemize} \item \textbf{Foggy (FY)} are consistently the most challenging conditions.
-In both zero-shot and single-source, RGB-only models show a clear drop in accuracy from SY to FY across all three sub-datasets.
-The reduced contrast, veiling glare, and scattering effects in FY/RY degrade high-level RGB semantics and make it difficult to precisely localize targets, especially at medium and long ranges. \item \textbf{Cloudy (CY)} scenes are less extreme: RGB-only models exhibit moderate drops compared with SY but remain relatively stable, as illumination is still sufficient and texture is largely preserved. \end{itemize}
+\textbf{Impact of adverse weather.} Adverse weather significantly affects the visibility and appearance of objects in RGB images (as shown in Figures~\ref{suppfig:1}, \ref{suppfig:2}, \ref{suppfig:3}, and \ref{suppfig:4}), and this trend is clearly reflected in the table: Foggy (FY) conditions are consistently the most challenging.
+In both zero-shot and single-source settings, RGB-only models show a clear drop in accuracy from SY to FY across all three sub-datasets.
+The reduced contrast, veiling glare, and scattering effects in FY/RY degrade high-level RGB semantics and make it difficult to precisely localize targets, especially at medium and long ranges.
+Cloudy (CY) scenes are less extreme: RGB-only models exhibit moderate drops compared with SY but remain relatively stable, as illumination is still sufficient and texture is largely preserved.

 In contrast, the thermal modality is much less sensitive to these appearance changes, since it captures emitted or reflected infrared radiation rather than visible light.
 TIR-only and RGB+TIR models therefore maintain more stable performance under FY and RY, particularly in the single-source and multi-modal rows of Table~\ref{tab:weather_all_methods}.